+File: JICFB

+BULLYING PREVENTION

-BULLYING PREVENTION ouglas Public Schools is committed to providing a safe, positive and productive ational environment where students can achieve the highest academic standards.
-No ent shall be subjected to harassment, intimidation, bullying, or cyber-bullying. ying" is the repeated use by one or more students of a written, verbal, or electronic ession, or a physical act or gesture, or any combination thereof, directed at a target that: Causes physical or emotional harm to the target or damage to the target's property; Places the target in reasonable fear of harm to him/herself, or of damage to his/her property; Creates a hostile environment at school for the target; Infringes on the rights of the target at school; or Materially and substantially disrupts the education process or the orderly operation of school. er-bullying" means bullying through the use of technology or any electronic nunication, which shall include, but shall not be limited to, any transfer of signs, signals, ng, images, sounds, data or intelligence of any nature transmitted in whole or in part by a Wire Radio Electromagnetic Photo-electronic or photo-optical system, including, but not limited to, electronic mail, internet communications, instant messages or facsimile communications. r-bullying shall also include the creation of a web page or blog in which the creator nes the identity of another person or knowingly impersonates another person as author (ed content or messages, if the creation or impersonation creates any of the conditions nerated in the definition of bullying.
+The Douglas Public Schools is committed to providing a safe, positive and productive educational environment where students can achieve the highest academic standards.
+No student shall be subjected to harassment, intimidation, bullying, or cyber-bullying.

+"Bullying" is the repeated use by one or more students of a written, verbal, or electronic expression, or a physical act or gesture, or any combination thereof, directed at a target that:

+- Causes physical or emotional harm to the target or damage to the target's property; - Places the target in reasonable fear of harm to him/herself, or of damage to his/her property; - Creates a hostile environment at school for the target; - Infringes on the rights of the target at school; or - Materially and substantially disrupts the education process or the orderly operation of a school.
-Participation in Activities During Suspension or After Absence

-Students will not be allowed to participate in or be in attendance at an extracurricular event on the same day they are absent from school unless the absence has been excused in advance by the Principal or the Dean of Students.
-This applies particularly to dances and athletic events.

-Students who have been suspended from school are to stay off school grounds until they are allowed by the Principal or Dean of Students to return.
-They are also not allowed to attend school-sponsored events while on suspension.

-Students are eligible to participate in weekend/vacation school-sponsored events if they are suspended on the Friday prior to the weekend, if contact is made to the school administration on the last school day prior to the weekend/vacation.
-This only applies for suspensions that end on the last school day prior to the weekend/vacation.
+"Cyber-bullying" means bullying through the use of technology or any electronic communication, which shall include, but shall not be limited to, any transfer of signs, signals, writing, images, sounds, data or intelligence of any nature transmitted in whole or in part by a:

+- Wire

+- Radio

+- Electromagnetic

+- Photo-electronic or photo-optical system, including, but not limited to, electronic mail, internet communications, instant messages or facsimile communications.

+Cyber-bullying shall also include the creation of a web page or blog in which the creator assumes the identity of another person or knowingly impersonates another person as author of posted content or messages, if the creation or impersonation creates any of the conditions enumerated in the definition of bullying.

+Cyber-bullying shall also include the distribution by electronic means of a communication to more than one person or the posting of material on an electronic medium that may be accessed by one or more persons, if the distribution or posting creates any of the conditions enumerated in the definition of bullying.

+Bullying and cyber-bullying may occur in and out of school, during and after school hours, at home and in locations outside of the home.
+When bullying and cyber-bullying are alleged, the full cooperation and assistance of parents and families are expected.